treeverse/lakeFS/docs/use_cases/rollback.md

 ### How to Rollback From a Bad Data Sync?

-Say the situation occurs where one of the syncs had bad data and is causing downstream dashboards to fail to load.
+Say a situation occurs where one of the syncs had bad data and is causing downstream dashboards to fail to load.
 Since we took a commit of the repo right after the sync ran, we can use a `revert` operation to undo the changes introduced in that sync.

 ![Copy Commit ID]({{ site.baseurl }}/assets/img/rollback-copy-id.png)

 Step 1: Copy the `commit_id` associated with the commit we want to revert.
-As shown in the screenshot above you can use the `Copy ID to Clipboard` button to do this.
+As the screenshot above shows, you can use the `Copy ID to Clipboard` button to do this.

 Step 2: Run the revert command using [lakectl]({{ site.baseurl }}/reference/commands.html), the lakeFS CLI.
-In this example this command will be:
+In this example, the command will be as follows:

 ```bash
 lakectl branch revert lakefs://example/main 9666d7c9daf37b3ba6964e733d08596ace2ec2c7bc3a4023ad8e80737a6c3e9d